flowyoga/data-analytics-power-bi-report/README.md

   - Total Customers by Category:  created using Products[Category] to filter the Total Customers measure.

 * Line Chart
-  -  Total Customers by Month: displays Total Customers vs Dates.
-The Drill down feature is enabled up to Month level.
+  -  Total Customers: displays Total Customers vs Dates.
+The drill-down feature is enabled up to the month level.
 There is also a trend line that forecasts the next 10 points with a 95% confidence interval.

 * Table
   - Top 20 Customers: displays the top 20 customers by revenue.
 Data bars are enabled in Revenue column.